 It’s not all about the water.
 Back on dry land, among the Shoreside Events of music, dancing and munching from street food stalls, there’s brain food for children and adults alike.
 The University of Exeter creates interactive sessions of fun and entertainment, with 2018’s offering being ‘Science in the Square: Weird Science’.
 Get involved in ‘weird and wonderful world’, with insects, land crabs, space waves and jellyfish – it’s all free.
 Wander off around town to take in crafts markets, artists, street theatre and guided historical walks, finished off with fireworks and part nights.

-Music is central to the enjoyment with local artists performing alongside headline acts like… Leo Sayer!
-(2018) There’s an 80s vs 90s Extravaganza line-up, funk masters, DJs, 60s, Northern Soul, Ska Latin Boogaloo, whatever that may be plus traditional Cornish singing, male voice choirs and tribute acts.
-Other famous faces make appearances too – this year sees the start of the new Comic and Movie Fest in Events Square where someone from Harry Potter and Star Wars will be guesting as well as an actor you may recognise from Guardians of the Galaxy and World War Z. Plus South West favourite Jethro and actor, host, broadcaster and now DJ, Craig Charles.
+Music is central to the enjoyment with local artists performing alongside acts like Aarriba, The Mariachi Band!
+There’s an 80s vs 90s Extravaganza line-up, a Queen tribute act, DJs, Rudi's Message, plus traditional Cornish singing, male voice choirs and tribute acts.
+Plus South West favourite Jethro and actor, host, broadcaster and now DJ, Craig Charles.
 So, this isn’t your usual quaint little backwater get-together.
 This is a seriously well-organised event that’s worth travelling for.

-The organisers make the most of its popularity to support local charities with themed events, for example the 2018 Comic and Movie Fest is in aid of True Butterflies Foundation for survivors of domestic and abuse and there will be a Pink Wig Ladies Night with a Western theme raising monies for Cornwall Breast Cancer Team and Breast Cancer Now.
+The organisers make the most of its popularity to support local charities with themed events, for example the Pink Wig Ladies Night raising money for Cornwall Breast Cancer Team and Breast Cancer Now.

 Falmouth Week is a family friendly festival in Cornwall with a full schedule of activities and entertainment carefully organised for every day of the week.
 There are plenty of things to do in Falmouth any week of the year but take the little ones, take the older ones, take everyone or just take the two of you in August and indulge in the true spirit of the town.